algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 * **Gauss-Jordan Elimination:** The process of transforming a row echelon matrix into *reduced* row echelon form
 * **Back-substitution:** The process of directly solving a row echelon matrix, *without transforming into reduced row echelon form*

-## The Method
+## The Analytical Method

-Here I should point out that Gaussian elimination makes sense from a purely analytical point of view.
-For small systems of equations, it's relatively straightforward to do this method by hand; however, for large systems, this \(of course\) become tedious and we will need to find an appropriate numerical solution.
+Gaussian elimination is inherently analytical and can be done by hand for small systems of equations; however, for large systems, this \(of course\) become tedious and we will need to find an appropriate numerical solution.
 For this reason, I have split this section into two parts.
 One will cover the analytical framework, and the other will cover an algorithm you can write in your favorite programming language.

 In the end, reducing large systems of equations boils down to a game you play on a seemingly random matrix with 3 possible moves.
 You can:

-1. swap any two rows
+1. Swap any two rows.
-2. multiply any row by a non-zero scale value
+2. Multiply any row by a non-zero scale value.
-3. add any row to a multiple of any other row
+3. Add any row to a multiple of any other row.

 That's it.
 Before continuing, I suggest you try to recreate the row echelon matrix we made above.